-- VCC minimum at power-up stage and then after a delay of tVSL - GND at power-down
+- VCC minimum at power-up stage and then after a delay of tVSL (Refer to "Table 14.
+Power-Up Timing") - GND at power-down

 Please note that a pull-up resistor on CS# may ensure a safe and proper power-up/down level.